echoedinvoker/complete-javascript-course-Jonas/17-Modern-JS-Modules-Tooling/283-fix-some-bad-code-part2/memo.md

 ![Alt pass all data into func ](pic/bandicam%202022-09-25%2014-36-52-552.jpg)

 - In functional programming, instead of calling external data directly in the function, we first pass all the required data into the function first.
+- Although there are more than three parameters in addExpense, these specifications do not need to be completely met.

 ![Alt correct all calling getLimit part ](pic/bandicam%202022-09-25%2014-37-29-981.jpg)